Chain gang: United States

 The introduction of chain gangs into the United States began after the American Civil War.
 The Southern states needed finances and public works to be performed.
 Prisoners were a free way for these works to be achieved.

 The use of chain gangs for prison labor was the preferred method of punishment in some Southern states like Florida, Georgia, Louisiana, Virginia, North Carolina, Arkansas, Texas, Mississippi, and Alabama.

 Abuses in chain gangs led to reform and to their general elimination by 1955.
 There were still chain gangs in the South in December 1955.

 Chain gangs experienced a resurgence when Alabama began to use them again in 1995; they still existed in 1997.

 Reintroduction

-Several jurisdictions in the United States have re-introduced prison labor.
+Several jurisdictions in the United States have reintroduced prison labor.
 In 1995 Sheriff Joe Arpaio reintroduced chain gangs in Arizona.

 A year after reintroducing the chain gang in 1995, Alabama was forced to again abandon the practice pending a lawsuit from the Southern Poverty Law Center, among other organizations.
 The SPLC's attorney, J. Richard Cohen, said, "They realized that chaining them together was inefficient; that it was unsafe".
 Alabama Prison Commissioner Ron Jones was fired in 1996 for trying to put female prisoners on chain gangs.
 However, as late as 2000, Jones had proposed reintroducing the chain gang.